 The Variety of Styles, Fonts, Graphic Elements and Effects

 Canva Pro comes full of styles, fonts, and features.
 The styles provide ready-to-use color palettes to apply to your design.
 While the number of available fonts is ridiculous, my favorites among these four are graphic elements and effects.
 Most of my post featured images in this blog are altered with effects provided by Canva.

 All images or infographics I have created myself use graphic elements directly from Canva Pro, and you can see that the more I use Canva, the more the quality improves.

-Granted, there are never enough elements to satisfy the end user but the library keeps expanding so I'm very happy with it overall.
+Granted, there are never enough elements to satisfy the end-user, but the library keeps expanding, so I'm thrilled with it overall.